Batalhoti/QuattroBox/README.md

 * Button with a hole to adjust the Filamentalist, thanks to Ulta for the tip

 * All parts are compatible with 255mm printers

+03-09-2025

+* Latch and Extruder Corrections

+    * Latch: new support, extension of the shaft lock

+    * Extruder: detail for fitting the new latch, improvements in the ECAS outlet, and extended shaft channel for nema 17

+* CAD updated